lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 This causes some problems for our test file since the `Test` function compares the actual output to the reference output.
-To resolve this problem we run the tests at info level 0 to suppress
+To resolve this problem we run the tests at info level 0 to suppress all additional output.
-all additional outputs.

 ~~~
 # Finding groups with integer average order